siddhanttomar-lgtm/marketplace-blueprints/VENDOR.md

 # Vendor Guide — E2E Cloud Marketplace

-The E2E Cloud Marketplace lets end users deploy production-ready software on Kubernetes with a single click.
+The E2E Cloud Marketplace lets end users deploy production-ready software with a single click.
 This guide is for vendors and open-source maintainers who want to **propose a new blueprint** or **contribute one directly**.
-You do not need to be an E2E employee — anyone can open a request or submit a pull request.
+Vendor can open a request or submit a pull request.
 All blueprints are reviewed by the E2E platform team before going live.

 ---